Super Bowl MVP Mahomes rallies Chiefs to win on hurt ankle

 AP Sports Writer

 GLENDALE, Ariz.
-(AP) — Patrick Mahomes and his ailing right ankle are headed for a Super Bowl victory parade.
+(AP) — Patrick Mahomes and his ailing right ankle are headed for another Super Bowl victory parade.

-After aggravating the sprained ankle he suffered three weeks ago Sunday, the All-Pro quarterback led the Kansas City Chiefs to a thrilling 38-35 come-from-behind victory over the Philadelphia Eagles to hoist his second Lombardi Trophy and earn Super Bowl MVP honors.

-The league’s MVP finished with 182 yards passing and three touchdowns.
-He also had 44 yards rushing, including a 26-yard sprint with just over 2 minutes left in a 35-all game as Kansas City was driving for the winning score.

-“He’s the MVP,” Chiefs coach Andy Reid said about Mahomes.
-“That’s all that needs to be said: MVP.”
+“He strives to be the greatest, without saying anything,” Chiefs coach Andy Reid said.
+“That’s the way he works.
+He wants to be the greatest player ever.”

-Mahomes reinjured his ankle late in the first half when Eagles linebacker T.J.
-Edwards spun him to the ground.
-He lay there before getting up and hobbling off the field in a scene reminiscent of earlier in the playoffs.

-Mahomes no doubt benefited from some extra treatment thanks to a longer halftime to allow for Rhianna’s performance inside State Farm Stadium.
+Mahomes said he didn’t get a painkilling shot at halftime, but he no doubt benefited from a longer halftime to allow for Rihanna’s performance.
 And by the time the field was cleared of the stage, No. 15 was at the head of the pack as he led the Chiefs back to the field, facing a 24-14 deficit but knowing they would get the opening kickoff.

 Mahomes’ final scoring drive was pure guts.

-The Eagles had just scored and made the 2-point conversion to knot the game 35-all with 5:15 left.
-Mahomes hit JuJu Smith-Schuster for a first down, then hit Travis Kelce, before his long run got Kansas City into field-goal range.
-The Chiefs benefited from a defensive holding call on third-and-8, then got down to the goal line before killing the clock and sending Butker onto the field for the winner.
+This time, the Chiefs kept going.
+They benefited from a defensive holding call on third-and-8 against Eagles cornerback James Bradberry, then got down to the goal line before killing the clock and sending Butker onto the field for what turned out to be the winning field goal.

-Mahomes’ ankle was a big question mark for the AFC championship game, when he only had a week to recover from the initial injury sustained in the divisional round against Jacksonville.
-But he insisted this week that he felt good on it, and Reid likewise said his star quarterback had no limitations for the Super Bowl.
+“It hasn’t even sank in yet.
+I appreciate it because of the failures,” said Mahomes, whose Chiefs lost to the Buccaneers in the Super Bowl two years ago.
+“It gives you a greater appreciation to be standing here as a champion.”

 Mahomes was moving around well in the first half Sunday, too.
 He scrambled for a big gain on Kansas City’s opening series and was doing a good job of buying time against the NFL’s top-ranked team in sacks this season.